WermooZ/pedal-king-in-yellow/README.md

 Project was assembled and tested - only thing that I messed up is a dual FREQ pot pins -> they are mirrored for one half of pot but it can be fixed by correct wiring so check the schematic first.

-Please use Pieczarka logo on front side if you want to design own graphics or 'Pieczarka' or 'PCZR' for short.
+Please use Pieczarka logo on pedal enclosure if you want to design own graphics or 'Pieczarka' or 'PCZR' for short.

+Project thread on FSB: https://www.freestompboxes.org/viewtopic.php?t=32591